-I’ve spent many years thinking I was gluten sensitive.
-I even went on a gluten-free diet and felt better.
+I’ve spent many years thinking I was gluten intolerant or perhaps sensitive to gluten.
+I once went on a gluten-free diet and felt better.
 Maybe you have too.
 Read these 10 signs you are gluten intolerant to see if perhaps you might be sensitive to gluten or not.

 10 Signs you are Gluten Intolerant or Gluten Sensitive